Helperbird/website/src/pages/blog/top-five-features-of-helperbird-to-help-your-students-in-2021.md

 ## Annotations and notes on any website

-Highlight or annotate web pages documents, pdfs, ebooks and more content to improve engagement and study.
+Highlight or annotate web pages documents, PDFs, ebooks and more content to improve engagement and study.

 [More information](/features/annotation/ 'Discover more information about the annotation website').